PatelRahil/SplitViewWrapper/README.md

 # SplitViewWrapper

-A SwiftUI implementation UIKit's UISplitView that manages all of the dataflow necessary for a basic Split View.
+A SwiftUI implementation of UIKit's UISplitView that manages all of the dataflow necessary for a basic Split View.

 ## Getting Started